Stranmor/gemini-proxy-key-rotation-rust/README.md

  ## Overview

  This proxy acts as a middleman between your OpenAI-compatible application (like clients using OpenAI libraries or tools like Roo Code/Cline) and the Google Gemini API's OpenAI compatibility endpoint.
-You provide it with multiple Gemini API keys **(ideally via environment variables)**, and it automatically rotates through them for outgoing requests, handling authentication and rate limits.
+You provide it with multiple Gemini API keys, either via **environment variables (recommended)** or directly in the **`config.yaml` file**.
+The proxy automatically rotates through them for outgoing requests, handling authentication and rate limits.

  **Key Benefits:**

  *   **Avoid Rate Limits:** Distributes requests across many Gemini keys.
  *   **Increased Availability:** If one key hits its limit, the proxy automatically switches to another.
- *   **Secure Key Management:** **Recommended method:** Provide keys via environment variables, avoiding storage in configuration files.
+ *   **Flexible Key Management:** Supports providing keys via environment variables (most secure) or directly in `config.yaml`.
+Environment variables always override the config file.
  *   **Simplified Client Configuration:** Point your OpenAI client's base URL to this proxy; no need to manage Gemini keys in the client.
  *   **Group-Specific Routing:** Use different upstream proxies (e.g., SOCKS5) for different sets of keys if needed.
  *   **State Persistence:** Remembers rate-limited keys between restarts, avoiding checks on known limited keys until their reset time (daily midnight Pacific Time by default).